lyushher/YBrowser/README.md

 ## YBrowser

-- You can commit changes the some website link you want in the *todo* class with the *elif* condition..
+- You can add commit changes the some website link you want in the *todo* class with the *elif* condition..
 - I'm still working on the web browser buttons under the search place.